Keeper0824/EBU6304_Group58/README.md

 - **Class**: `mainApp`, `mainController`, `Transaction`
 - **Data**: `data/transaction.csv`
 - **Functions**:
   Load data from transaction csv file
   Use a form to show different attributes of the transaction data Provide buttons to edit, delete or add data
   Save changes to csv file
 - Tested with JUnit
 - **Developer**: @Wei13461(Wei Chen)

 ## Feature #8: Expense Editing

 - **Class**: `Transaction`, `editController`
 - **Data**: `data/transaction.csv`
 - **Functions**:
   Show the current data of certain transaction Collecting the changed transaction data
   Ability to store transaction information in a CSV file Once the collection is complete, you will be automatically returned to the form and refresh
 - Tested with JUnit
 - **Developer**:@Wei13461(Wei Chen)

+## Feature #9: GUI Layout

+- **UI Type**: Java Swing
+- **Components**:
+    - Text fields for user input
+    - Table to display stored card entries
+    - Buttons for adding and deleting cards
+- **Responsive and User-Friendly Layout**
+- **Read-Only Table**: Prevents accidental modifications
+- **Developer**: @jmmboy (Yudian Wang)

+## Feature #12: Card Management (Add, Delete & Validation)

+- **Classes**: `BankCardManager`, `AddCardListener`, `DeleteCardListener`

+- **Functions**:
+    - Add new card entries to the table with real-time input validation
+    - Delete selected cards with a confirmation prompt
+    - Auto-format 16-digit card numbers (e.g., `1234 5678 9012 3456`)
+    - Use a read-only table to prevent accidental edits

+- **Validation Rules**:
+    - **Card Number**: 16 digits only (e.g., `4111111111111111`)
+    - **Card Holder**: Full name, at least two words (e.g., `JOHN DOE`)
+    - **Expiry Date**: MM/YY format (e.g., `12/25`)
+    - **CVV**: 3-digit number (e.g., `123`)

+- **Testing**: Fully tested with real-time input handling
+- **Developer**: @jmmboy (Yudian Wang)

 ## Feature #13: View Categories
 - **Class**: `UserSearchApp` and `UserSearchController`
 - **Data**: `data/user.csv`
 - **Description**:
   Allows users to search by nickname, and displays user details (nickname, email, gender, date of birth).
   Supports searching for VIP and Normal users by entering "VIP" or "normal".
   Stores user data in a CSV file and loads it into memory on initialization.
 - Tested with JUnit to ensure correct functionality of user search by nickname.
 The user data is stored in the CSV file.
 - **Developer**: @xiaodonx(Kaiyu Liu)